-- A. A request for a design review shall be submitted to the town in writing pursuant to the time frame requirements for a regular application; - B. Design review. - (1) At the time of the request for a design review the applicant shall submit to the Planning Board the following: - (a) A complete list of all abutters; and - (b) The fees as required under the subdivision applications for the notification of abutters and the newspaper ad. - (2) Failure on the part of the applicant to submit these items shall constitute an incomplete application and the Planning Board shall not take any further action: - C. The public and abutters must be notified as required by RSA 676:4 I(d), as amended; - D. The applicant may address the Board concerning a potential application.
+- A. A request for a design review shall be submitted to the town in writing pursuant to the time frame requirements for a regular application; - B. Design review. - (1) At the time of the request for a design review the applicant shall submit to the Planning Board the following: - (a) A complete list of all abutters; and - (b) The fees as required under the subdivision applications for the notification of abutters and the newspaper ad. - (2) Failure on the part of the applicant to submit these items shall constitute an incomplete application and the Planning Board shall not take any further action; - C. The public and abutters must be notified as required by RSA 676:4 I(d), as amended; - D. The applicant may address the Board concerning a potential application.
 The Board or its designee may join the applicant in nonbinding discussions beyond the conceptual or general level involving more specific design and engineering details; - E. The Board shall not approve or disapprove the proposal or take any other action on the application, except to give general guidance to the applicant; - F. Statements made by Board members shall not be the basis for disqualifying said members or invalidating any action eventually taken on an application; - G. The time limits for Board action under RSA 676:4 I(c), as amended, shall not apply to the design review procedure; and - H. The Board shall not accept any subdivision submission by the applicant under this procedure.
 A separate subdivision application must be submitted consisting of the appropriate documents and fees.

-§ 205-14.
+§205-14.
 Subdivision application requirements.

 - A. An owner of land, or their agent, which is subject to these regulations shall file an application with the Planning Board for their review and approval pursuant to these regulations.
 The Planning Board will only consider completed applications.
 A completed application is one which shall: - (1) Be made on forms available at the Town Hall offices and shall contain all the information required on said forms.
-The application shall be submitted at least thirty (30) days in advance of the meeting at which the Board will receive the application (copies of the application deadline are available from Town Hall); - (2) Include the application fee, as outlined on the application form, which is due and payable upon submission; - (3) Be accompanied by all plans and documents required in these regulations, in accordance with design requirements of Appendix A for minor subdivisions and Appendixes A and B for major subdivisions; Editor's Note: The appendixes are included at the end of this chapter. and - (4) Be accompanied by all formal legal instruments where required in these regulations; deeds, easements and irrevocable offers of dedication to the public of all streets, utilities and parks. - B. Failure on the part of the applicant to complete any portion of the application form, failure to submit the required fees or failure to submit any other documents as required under these regulations shall constitute an incomplete application.
+The application shall be submitted at least twenty-onethirty-(2130) days in advance of the meeting at which the Board will receive the application (copies of the application deadline are available from Town Hall); - (2) Include the application fee, as outlined on the application form, which is due and payable upon submission; - (3) Be accompanied by all plans and documents required in these regulations, in accordance with design requirements of Appendix A for minor subdivisions and Appendixes A and B for major subdivisions; Editor's Note: The appendixes are included at the end of this chapter. and - (4) Be accompanied by all formal legal instruments where required in these regulations; deeds, easements and irrevocable offers of dedication to the public of all streets, utilities and parks. - B. Subdivision plans that require approval by the Board of Selectmen for the layout of a Class V road over a Class VI road shall secure that approval prior to filing an application with the Planning Board.

-§ 205-15.
+B. C. Failure on the part of the applicant to complete any portion of the application form, failure to submit the required fees or failure to submit any other documents as required under these regulations shall constitute an incomplete application.

+§205-15.
 Requirement for public hearing.